Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC

 \section{Introduction}

-Chirp signalling refers to sequences and waveforms characterized by either linearly or nonlinearly varying frequency over time.
-While chirp signalling has recently attracted attention within new communication scenarios and sensing applications, it represents a classic concept.
+Chirp signalling refers to sequences and waveforms characterized by either linearly or nonlinearly varying frequency over time, {as shown in Fig. \ref{Figure1}(a).} While chirp signalling has recently attracted attention within new communication scenarios and sensing applications, it represents a classic concept.
 Since the 1960s, chirp signalling has been widely applied to communication, radar, and sonar systems due to its excellent time-frequency resolution, Doppler tolerance, and robustness to multipath \cite{klauder1960theory}.
 For example, chirp sequences, such as Zadoff-Chu (ZC) sequences\footnote{Discovered in the 1960s by Chu and later by Zadoff, ZC sequences are constant-amplitude and zero-autocorrelation (CAZAC) sequences designed initially for sensing and communication systems requiring high precision and low interference.}, offer excellent correlation properties, Doppler tolerance, and multipath resilience.
-Furthermore, frequency-modulated continuous wave (FMCW) and linear frequency-modulated (LFM) waveforms exhibit attractive Doppler-invariant properties under narrowband and short-duration conditions \cite{820736}.
-Hence, these waveforms are widely used as preamble waveforms for Doppler estimation, synchronization, and target detection over doubly selective channels.
+Furthermore, frequency-modulated continuous wave (FMCW) and linear frequency-modulated (LFM) waveforms exhibit attractive Doppler-invariant properties under narrowband and short-duration conditions \cite{820736}. {Furthermore, as pointed out in \cite{Lewis1982}, there is a close connection between Zadoff-Chu sequences and LFM signals.
+Specifically, P3 and P4 codes can be derived from a linear frequency modulation waveform, which are essentially Zadoff-Chu sequences with a root index of 1.
+It was found that P3 and P4 codes are more Doppler-tolerant than other phase codes.} Up to date, these chirp signals have been widely used as preamble waveforms for Doppler estimation, synchronization, and target detection over doubly selective channels.

 Subsequently, {Chirp Spread Spectrum (CSS)} solutions emerged as robust modulation techniques designed for resisting interference and multipath fading, initially explored for radar and military communications.
-They attracted broader attention when Spread Spectrum Communications Inc. exploited the CSS technology, and were later also adopted by the Long Range (LoRa) technology and concept of IEEE 802.15.4a, designed for low-power, long-range Internet of Things (IoT) communications.
-Based on CSS modulation, the LoRa wide area networking (LoRaWAN) philosophy emerged as a transformative paradigm for large-scale, energy-efficient connectivity in IoT applications \cite{yu2024enhanced}.
+They attracted broader attention when Spread Spectrum Communications Inc. exploited the CSS technology, and were later adopted by the Long Range (LoRa) technology and the IEEE 802.15.4a concept, designed for low-power, long-range Internet of Things (IoT) communications.
+Based on CSS modulation, the LoRa wide area networking (LoRaWAN) philosophy emerged as a transformative paradigm for large-scale, energy-efficient connectivity in IoT applications \cite{Ullahlora}.